Outbound Sales Glossary

 Sales play (n.), other: Apollo Play

 An end-to-end workflow automation tool that helps you reduce manual tasks, increase efficiency, and drive more pipeline.
-In Apollo, sales plays automate time-consuming manual actions by allowing you to set actions based on triggered-responses including adding or removing contacts from a sequence or list, scheduling tasks for your reps, and updating contact job changes.
+In Apollo, sales workflows automate time-consuming manual actions by allowing you to set actions based on triggered-responses including adding or removing contacts from a sequence or list, scheduling tasks for your reps, and updating contact job changes.
 You can also configure alerts to remind you when you need to take manual actions.

 Sales sequence (n.), other: sequencing (v.)